mougiakouel/QGIS-Training-Manual/vector_classification/classification.rst

 .. image:: ../_static/classification/018.png
    :align: center

-Change the values at the top of the dialog to look like this:
+* Change the values at the top of the dialog to look like this:

 .. image:: ../_static/classification/017.png
    :align: center

-In the :guilabel:`Function List`, select :menuselection:`Geometry --> $area`:
+* In the :guilabel:`Function List`, select :menuselection:`Geometry --> $area`:

 .. image:: ../_static/classification/019.png
    :align: center

-Double-click on it so that it appears in the :guilabel:`Expression` field, then click :guilabel:`OK`.
+* Double-click on it so that it appears in the :guilabel:`Expression` field.
+* Click :guilabel:`OK`.

 Now your :kbd:`AREA` field is populated with values!
 Admire them, then close the attribute table.

-.. note::  These areas are in degrees.
+.. note::  These areas are in degrees area.
 Later, we will compute them in square meters.

-Open the :guilabel:`Layer properties` dialog's :guilabel:`Style` tab again, then change the classification style from :guilabel:`Classified` to :guilabel:`Graduated`:
+* Open the :guilabel:`Layer properties` dialog's :guilabel:`Style` tab.
+* Change the classification style from :guilabel:`Classified` to :guilabel:`Graduated`:

 .. image:: ../_static/classification/020.png
    :align: center

-Change the :guilabel:`Column` to :guilabel:`AREA`:
+* Change the :guilabel:`Column` to :guilabel:`AREA`:

 .. image:: ../_static/classification/021.png
    :align: center

-Under :guilabel:`Color ramp`, choose the option :guilabel:`New color ramp...` to get this dialog:
+* Under :guilabel:`Color ramp`, choose the option :guilabel:`New color ramp...` to get this dialog:

 .. image:: ../_static/classification/022.png
    :align: center

-Choose :guilabel:`Gradient` (if it's not selected already) and click :guilabel:`OK`.
+* Choose :guilabel:`Gradient` (if it's not selected already) and click :guilabel:`OK`.
 You'll see this:

 .. image:: ../_static/classification/023.png
    :align: center

-You'll be using this to denote area, with small areas as :guilabel:`Color 1` and large areas as :guilabel:`Color 2`, so choose colors accordingly.
+You'll be using this to denote area, with small areas as :guilabel:`Color 1` and large areas as :guilabel:`Color 2`.

+* Choose appropriate colors.

 In the example, the result looks like this:

 .. image:: ../_static/classification/024.png
    :align: center

+* Click :guilabel:`OK`.
-Click :guilabel:`OK` and choose a suitable name for the new color ramp.
-Click :guilabel:`OK` after filling in the name.
+* Choose a suitable name for the new color ramp.
+* Click :guilabel:`OK` after filling in the name.

 Now you'll have something like this:

 .. image:: ../_static/classification/025.png
    :align: center

-Leave everything as-is and click :guilabel:`Apply`:
+Leave everything as-is.

+* Click :guilabel:`Apply`:

 .. image:: ../_static/classification/026.png
    :align: center